 - 1. The student must declare the intent to pursue a second degree to the Registrar and have an approved plan on file in that office.
-(Graduation honors are not applicable to students completing a second bachelor's degree.) - 2.
-The plan for a second degree must include a minimum of 33 hours in residence at Lipscomb University with a minimum of 24 upper division hours in the major, in residence in addition to general education degree requirements.
+(Graduation honors are not applicable to students completing a second bachelor's degree.) - The plan for a second degree must include a minimum of 33 hours in residence at Lipscomb University with a minimum of 24 upper division hours in the major in residence, in addition to general education degree requirements.
 (No minor is required.) - 3.
-All general education credits earned while completing a bachelor's degree at another institution must be approved by the university credentials analyst and the registrar before such credit will be given toward a second bachelor's degree at Lipscomb. - 4.
+All general education credits earned while completing a bachelor's degree at another institution must be approved by the university credentials analyst and the registrar before such credit will be given toward a second bachelor's degree at Lipscomb.
+This approval is waived (except Bible) if the first degree was earned at a regionally accredited institution. - 4.
 In no case is the completion of two or more majors or other degree requirements in the course of completing the first bachelor's degree to be confused or equated with the completion of two degrees.